Pittsburgh Defective Product Attorney

 - Medical Equipment

 If you were hurt at work by a piece of unsafe equipment that has been altered, you may have a product liability claim.
 Product Liability cases are complex, so it is important that you contact an experienced lawyer like Dallas Hartman right away.
 An experienced attorney will review your case and investigate the product immediately before it can be lost, altered or destroyed.

 Our Pittsburgh Product Liability Attorney Offers Free Consultations!

-Call an experienced product liability lawyer anytime toll-free at 1-800-777-4081 or email a defective product attorney for a free case evaluation.
+Call an experienced Pittsburgh product liability lawyer anytime toll-free at 1-800-777-4081 or contact an attorney at our law firm for a free case evaluation.
 There is no fee unless a financial recovery is made.